-4. Tasting (and smelling) as I go
+4. Tasting (and smelling) as you go

+Get your tasting spoon ready!
+If a dish is missing something, don’t be afraid to add other herbs and spices.
 Tasting and smelling as you go helps you understand how individual ingredients make a dish better (or don’t).
 And every pro chef will tell you if you’re not tasting as you go, you’re doing it wrong.

-5. Cleaning as I go
+5. Cleaning as you go

 6. Minding waste